mastodon-sc/mastodon-documentation/docs/partA/numerical_features_tags_the_table_view.md

 Feature computers are actually specialized Mastodon plugins, made so that it is easy for a 3rd party (you) to implement their own features in Mastodon.
 We explain you to write your own feature computer in the second part of this documentation, dedicated to technical information.

-Because feature computation can take very long on large images, you have to trigger it manually.
+Because some feature computation can take very long on large images, you have to trigger it manually.
 On Mastodon main window, you can find a button `compute features`.
 Pressing it will show the feature computation dialog.
 The feature computers are listed on the left panel.

+You see in the panel **only** the feature computers that **takes a significant time to compute**.
+The other ones are computed on the fly and are always visible in the data tables (see below).
+For instance, the `Link displacement` and `Link velocity` are computed on the fly and do not appear in this panel.

 Clicking on the computer name displays some information about the feature they compute in the right panel.
 Note that they are named 'features' on this panel, but they are in reality the feature computers.
 For instance if you click on the `Spot intensity`, you will see in the information panel that this computer generates a feature for the mean intensity, median intensity, _etc_.
 Note also that they can have dependencies.
-For instance, the `Link velocity` feature computer depends on the `Link displacement` feature to be present at the time of computation.
+For instance, the `Track N spots` feature computer depends on the `Spot track ID` feature to be present at the time of computation.

 ![The feature computation dialog.](../imgs/Mastodon_FeatureComputation_1.png)